OpenBiohazard2/openbiohazard2.github.io/_posts/2023-04-20-kendo-gen-shop.md

 1. AOT 2 and 4 will be reset to type 0.
 2. The position of 4 zombies is initialized.
 These are the zombies that will break the glass and attack Kendo.
 3. EvtExec() will be called for functions 13 and 30.
-    * In function 13, there are a large number of SceEsprOn() class that are run, which seems like the glass shattering.
+    * In function 13, there are a large number of SceEsprOn() calls that will generate sprite animations, which seems to correspond to the glass shattering.
-    * In function 30, the limbs of one of work set (3, 0) (Kendo) will move, which is when Kendo is fighting the zombies.
+    * In function 30, Kendo is fighting the zombies.
 In function 30, there is a EvtExec() call to function 31.
 In function 31, there are more sprite calls and a EvtExec() call to function 32.
 This part seems to correspond with the zombies attacking Kendo.
 4. Camera view changed to camera 12.
 The camera is zoomed in on zombies who break the glass and begin to attack Kendo.
 5. Camera view changed to camera 9.
 The camera is zoomed out to show zombies and Kendo.
 6. Camera view changed to camera 2.
 The camera shows the back of the store, where the player is located.
 The player regains control.